Dustin Burrows: Nomination and election

-Burrows was nominated by the Terry County Republican Party to run for the Texas House of Representatives in 2014, representing the 83rd District.
-He won the general election for the position in November 2014, beating Democratic opponent Max R. Tarbox with 81.2 percent of the vote.
+The incumbent Representative of the 83rd district, Charles Perry, won the 2014 Republican primary, however he dropped out of the race in order to run in a special election for a vacated state senate seat.
+Burrows was nominated by the Terry County Republican Party to replace Perry on the ballot for the general election.
+He won the general election in November 2014, beating Democratic opponent Max R. Tarbox with 81.2 percent of the vote.
 He was re-elected in 2016, running unopposed.

 Re-election, Chair of House Republican Caucus

 He was re-elected to the House for his third legislative session in 2018, defeating Democrat Drew Landry with 77.3 percent of the vote.
 After the election, Burrows was elected as Chair of the House Republican Caucus, and was appointed to chair the Ways and Means Committee.

 In this capacity Burrows authored the HB2 bill, which enables Texas taxpayers to control local tax rates and tax increases.
 The legislation was partnered with another piece of legislation which dealt with public school finance reform, HB3; that bill provides almost $5 billion in property tax relief and increased the state's share of school funding.

 In addition to these bills, Burrows was behind legislation supporting Texas firefighters, an issue he had begun to successfully address during the prior session.
 During the 86th Session, Burrows co-authored House Bill 1521 – "which would penalize insurers that illegally deny Texas first responders access to medical treatment for line-of-duty injuries covered under state workers’ compensation laws.
 This proposed legislation would amend Section 415.021 of the Labor Code to add sanctions, administrative penalties, and other remedies, including attorney's fees, for administrative violations by self- or collectively insured municipalities obligated to cover eligible workers’ compensation claims.
 The amount of the administrative penalty shall not be less than two times the total amount of benefits payable in connection with the first responder employee's claim."

-HB 1525 – also authored by Burrows, Flower Mound Republican Senator Jane Nelson and Dallas Democratic Senator Royce West, will enable Texas to collect more than half a billion dollars over the next two years after enforcing the state's sales tax across state lines.
+HB 1525 – also authored by Burrows, Flower Mound Republican senator Jane Nelson and Dallas Democratic senator Royce West, will enable Texas to collect more than half a billion dollars over the next two years after enforcing the state's sales tax across state lines.
 Prior to this legislation, the state could only force sellers to collect Texas sales tax if they had a physical location in Texas, putting small businesses at a financial disadvantage.

 Burrows was present at a 2019 meeting with Empower Texans CEO Michael Quinn Sullivan and Dennis Bonnen, where Sullivan later accused them of offering press credentials in exchange for targeting moderate Republican members seeking re-election.
 Burrows resigned as Republican Caucus chairman following the accusation.
 An investigation by the Texas Rangers ultimately concluded that no laws were broken in the exchange.